austinm911/prompts/README.md

 Giving the right context to AI models is tough.
 This repo is an idea to programmatically fetch code from libraries directly to use for AI context.

-The general thought is something like this repo could generate files of libraries you're interested in and save them into your own projects.
+The general thought is something like this repo could generate AI RAG-friendly text of libraries you're interested in and save them into your own projects.

 The inspiration for this is: